HEALTHY ESTUARY HABITATS:

 Equipment used: field journals, thermometers, sieves, discovery hoops, meter sticks, calculators

 Vocabulary: organism, population, community, ecosystem, biotic, abiotic, autotrophs, heterotrophs, environment, taxonomy, renewable, nonrenewable, sedimentary

-Due to the size of most middle/high school trips, we usually do the grade levels over a series of days.
-During the field trip, a number of stations will be run by the teachers and staff.
-Students will visit these stations in a round robin fashion.
+Due to the size of most middle/high school trips, we usually host the grade levels over a series of days.
+During the field trip, a number of stations will be run by our education staff & volunteers.
+Students will rotate through these stations.
 The activities provided are sample trips for each grade level, but as always, you may customize your field trip by meeting with the educator.

 For more information in planning your field trip or to customize a trip, please view our Teacher Workbook.